wlh18/html-css-1/README.md

 Now, let's break down the structure seen above.

-`<!DOCTYPE html>` - This tag is pretty unique, and it's actually not an HTML element; it's an instruction to your web browser so that it knows what type of file to expect.
+`<!DOCTYPE html>` - This tag is pretty unique, and it's actually not an HTML element; it's an instruction to a web browser that lets it know what type of file to expect.
->Note: Always make sure that this is the first declaration in your HTML document, otherwise your page may not work.
+>Note: Always make sure that this is the first declaration in an HTML document, otherwise the page may not work.

 `<html>` - The html tag tells the browser that everything contained inside the tag should be read as html.
-We can use the `lang` "attribute" to specify the human language that the contents are written in.
-This element will act as the root tag for our file, which means that everything will be contained inside of this tag.
+The `lang` "attribute" can be used to specify the human language that the contents are written in.
+This element will act as the root tag for the file, which means that everything will be contained inside of this tag.

 `<head>` - The head tag is a container used to contain "metadata" (data about data).
 Metadata is what is used to define the title of the document, character set, and other details that are relevant for accessibility and SEO.
 Metadata is not displayed on the web page for the user.

-`<title>` - This is a metadata tag that will contain the title of our document.
+`<title>` - This is a metadata tag that will contain the title of the document.
->Fun Fact: The title determines what words are displayed on the web page tab.
+>Fun Fact: The title determines which words are displayed on the web page tab.

-`<body>` - The body tag is the container for all the elements that will make up our web page.
-Everything inside of our body tag will be displayed on the web page.
-This is where we will store our elements such as divs, spans, hyperlinks, text, etc.
+`<body>` - The body tag is the container for all the elements that will make up a web page.
+Everything inside of the body tag will be displayed on the web page.
+This is where developers will store elements such as divs, spans, hyperlinks, text, etc.
 </details>

 <details>
     <summary>Comments In HTML</summary>

-We can write comments in our code to help clarify what's going on in the development environment.
-Comments will not appear in the browser, so they're not intended to be used for users.
-Comments are an excellent way to communicate with other developers, and even our future selves, what's supposed to be going on in our code.
+Comments can be written in HTML code to help clarify what's going on in the development environment.
+Comments will not appear in the browser, so they're not necessarily intended to be viewed by the users of a site.
+Comments are instead an excellent way to communicate with other developers, and even ourselves, about what's supposed to be going on in the code.

 Comments begin with `<!--` and close with `-->`.